ING eyes higher shareholder payout as loan growth surges

 LONDON ING ING.AS shareholders will get double the dividend expected in 2015 if the European Central Bank's landmark bank tests do not produce upsets for the Dutch banking giant, its chief financial officer said on Wednesday.

-ING abandoned dividends after its 10 billion euro ($13 billion) state bailout in 2008.
+ING abandoned dividends after its 10 billion euro (7.72 billion pounds) state bailout in 2008.
 It has promised to resume payments next year after a major restructuring that saw it shed its investment bank, spin off its insurance arm NN Group (NN.AS) and cut thousands of jobs.

 Having achieved significant loan growth for the first time in six years and improved its capital position with the NN Group listing, ING said the only thing preventing it from repaying its last 1.025 billion euros of state aid ahead of a May 2015 deadline was the ECB's review of euro zone lenders.